V-Sekai/manuals/72 Changelog/01 2021/20210601-changelog.md

   Don't get your hopes up quite yet: A lot of the lower level dependencies for scene packing and t-posing are not converted yet, but the tool scripts work now, so it's a start :-p" 🔥 (1)
 - 2021-06-23 00:19:07Z lyuma: Worked with fire to get the avatar conversion tool updated, using the high level vsk_avatar vsk_vrm_avatar_tool modules: https://cdn.discordapp.com/attachments/836651615532482611/857052116593803284/unknown.png
 - 2021-06-22 23:48:06Z lyuma: mux says they also keep hitting this issue. they also made the connection to set_name() interestingly
-- 2021-06-22 23:47:51Z lyuma: after a day of debuggin, Saracen got a reproduction project here: https://github.com/godotengine/godot/issues/49843
+- 2021-06-22 23:47:51Z lyuma: after a day of debugging, Saracen got a reproduction project here: https://github.com/godotengine/godot/issues/49843
 - 2021-06-22 23:22:17Z fire: Another day.
 Implement vrm quaternion format from lox9973 from ShaderMotion to move godot VRMs
 - 2021-06-22 21:00:23Z fire: We ported the avatar T-Poser to the point the menu popup shows and checkpointed, then concluded for lunch.
 Multiple modules were ported.
 - 2021-06-22 20:56:35Z fire: https://github.com/godotengine/godot-proposals/issues/2903 Lyuma wrote a proposal